Global Marketing Success Depends on Three Factors

 How Technology Can Help Meet Your Global Marketing Needs

 In fact, we’re such fans that we recently began a partnership with Dragon Metrics, allowing our global customers to gain insight into how audiences in Asia are looking for their products and services.
-If we’ve peaked your interest, you can learn a little more about our partnership with Dragon Metrics in this video.
+If we’ve peaked your interest, you can learn a little more about in this video.

 We’ve been emphasizing this a lot, but technology is the single greatest asset in a successful global marketing strategy.
 By standardizing the way your team shares resources (be that calendars, campaign schedules, content, or data), you’ll have a much easier time implementing strategies.